Like most busy companies, you might not have the time and bandwidth to write content for your marketing efforts.

 - The specific tone depends on the audience, channel, and content.
 For instance, your social media content can have a different tone than your website articles and blog posts.

-- The links to insert in the piece, include the number and type of internal and external links.
+- The links to insert in the piece, including the number and type of internal and external links.

-- The facts, statistics, and quotes, including their sources and references to add to the content
+- The facts, statistics, and quotes, including their sources and references add to the content

 With a style guide, you can outsource your content writing without sacrificing the quality (or your company’s image).